Coderrushi/OasisInfo_task3/README.md

 # OasisInfo_task3
 This is my third task of internship.
-In this task, I have created temperature converter.
+In this task, I have created a temperature converter.